Selecting a Baby Blanket

 Packaging – It’s usually not possible to see how your blanket will arrive, unless a gift box option is offered, typically for about $5.
 But if you are having the blanket sent directly to someone, a nice box with a silky bow might be of interest.
 Here’s how we package.

 Shipping – Some suppliers always ship for free, but usually there’s a minimum purchase value needed to trigger free shipping.
 Very often one needs to purchase 2 or more items to hit it.
 Sometimes the free shipping option “disappears” from the site if another promotion is on.
 If you are in a rush, delivery time frame is often something to consider if possible.
-In our case, we offer a USPS Priority Mail option for $3 extra and if a gift box is ordered we upgrade to Priority Mail at no extra charge.
+In our case, order a gift box with your blanket and we’ll always ship it USPS Priority Mail for no extra charge.

 Colors – You’ll want to give a blanket that you believe is beautiful in design, color, and pattern.
 Many people (but not all) have moved on from the traditional baby blues and pinks, so take your time and explore all of your options.
-We offer an eGift option that lets someone choose their own blanket or lovey from our site.
+We offer an eGift option that lets someone choose their own blanket or lovey from our site (so you don’t have to!).

-Reviews – It’s always good to read what other people have said, but it’s hard to tell how “curated” the reviews are (less-than-stellar ones excluded).
+Reviews – It’s always good to read what other people have said, but it’s hard to tell how “curated” the reviews are.